 Lost Lake Trail 91 is a 10.4 mile lightly trafficked out and back trail located near Eagle Nest, New Mexico that features a lake and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible from June until October.
+The trail is primarily used for hiking, walking, nature trips, birding, and horses and is best used from June until October.
 Horses are also able to use this trail.

 Looking for a hike that will reward you at the end?
 This is one of them!

 It was a nice trail.
 It is not one of the prettiest, unfortunately.
 Lake Katherine and Nambe Lake in Santa Fe are much prettier.
 The trail was not very challenging.
 Decent grade.
 I went up via Red River, on trail number 54 (?).